zdravkov/kendo-docs/tutorials/accessibility/five-tips-for-accessible-charts-with-dataviz.md

 ---
-nav_title: Tips for Creating Accessible Charts with Kendo UI DataViz
+title: Tips for Creating Accessible Charts with Kendo UI DataViz
 ---

 # Tutorial: Tips for Creating Accessible Charts with Kendo UI DataViz